Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 - Buttons and links are clear and easy to click on.
 - The navigation bar is always present(A menu for smaller screen sizes.)
 - A functioning reset button so the user doesn't have to exit the browser to play again.
+- The game is functioning with no crashes or bugs.
+- a simple and minimalistic design to keep the focus on the game.

 # Structure-